Summary: Republic (page 5)

 2.

-However, the Good is neither truth nor knowledge itself, just as the sun is not light itself.
-The Good surpasses these: The nature of the Good must be regarded as far more precious
+Yet the Good is neither truth nor knowledge itself, just as the sun is not light itself.
+The Good surpasses both: The nature of the Good must be regarded as far more precious

 3.